-The design of the Niger Delta Job Creation and Conflict Resolution Prevention Initiative, a UNDP-funded project implemented by AAPW, in collaboration with the Delta, Bayelsa and Rivers State Governments.
-The design of four multipurpose community centres, intended to engage Niger Delta militant youth groups in a constructive manner, reorienting and retraining them for productive employment and positive roles in society.
+Designed the Niger Delta Job Creation and Conflict Resolution Prevention Initiative, a UNDP-funded project implemented by AAPW, in collaboration with the Delta, Bayelsa and Rivers State Governments.
+TI designed of four multipurpose community centres, intended to engage Niger Delta militant youth groups in a constructive manner, reorienting and retraining them for productive employment and positive roles in society.

 UNDDR Unit (UNDP, UNICEF, UNMIS): Sudan

-The design and delivery of training to trainers in business development skills in order to create a pool of business councillors, to support the economic reintegration of children and youth associated with fighting forces, and the development of a manual on business training for youth.
+Designed and delivered training to trainers in business development skills in order to create a pool of business councilors, to support the economic reintegration of children and youth associated with fighting forces, and the development of a manual on business training for youth.

 ILO & UNICEF: Liberia